 Many Keralan festivals follow the Hindu calendar, which is based on season, meaning precise dates vary.
 Also taking place are Muslim festivals, some of which (including Ramadan) are held 11 days earlier on successive years, and secular and Christian festivals, which are held on the same date every year (excluding Christian Easter).

-If you can afford it and have limited time, we believe hiring a car with a driver is the best way to see Kerala.
+BY CAR & DRIVER: If you can afford it and have limited time, we believe hiring a car with a driver is the best way to see Kerala.
 It's cheaper than hiring a self-drive car, and the drivers usually arrange their own accommodation and food.
-Apart from not getting lost, the other main advantage of having a driver is that hawkers, seeing you are with a local, give you more space.
-To arrange a car and driver, contact our recommended Tailormade Tours Operator.
-We did this and felt it was worth every penny.
-Our driver was knowledgeable and unfailingly polite, and he navigated the pot-holed road with easy confidence.
-(Be warned: self-driving might seem appealing, but it can be hair-raising, to say the least…)
+Contact our recommended Tailormade Tours Operator.

 It's important to seek medical advice at least 6 weeks before departure as vaccinations will be required and some may involve more than one injection.
 Malaria is present in some areas - your doctor will be able to advise you on the risks of malaria and appropriate medication.
 Insect repellent is essential; use one containing DEET.